yoonseopark001/Python-PyTorch-Deep-Learning-Udacity/README.md

-#### This layouts the (summarized) topics of Deep Learning Nanodegree at Udacity] and my progress.
+#### This layouts the (summarized) topics of Deep Learning Nanodegree at Udacity and my progress.

-* Environment: Python3, Jupyter Notebook, Anaconda, Mac OS Catalina 10.15.x

 ## Exercise
-Exercise 01: Neural Networks > Gradient Descent Algorithm
+A1 Implementing Gradient Descent
-Exercise 02: Neural Networks > Predicting Student Admissions with Neural Networks
+A2 Analyzing Student Admission Data

+## Exercises
+01 Perceptron As Logical Operators
+02 Perceptron AlgorithmCoding
+03 Softmax Function
+04 Cross-entropy
-Exercise 03: Neural Networks > Gradient Descent
+05 Gradient Descent